Friday August 11, 2017

 The first retired number belonged to the Yankees' Lou Gehrig, a beloved figure and the “Iron Man” of baseball, who died of a disease that now bears his name.
 In 1939, on Lou Gehrig Day, after he gave his “luckiest man” speech, the Yankees retired his #4.
 Essentially they were saying, “No one is fit to wear this uniform again.”
 Five years later, in 1944, the New York Giants retired Carl Hubbel's #11.
 Four years after that, on the 25th anniversary of Yankee Stadium, and as he was dying of cancer, the Yankees finally got around to retiring Ruth's #3.

 Back then, numbers weren't quite as sacrosanct as they are now.
 Indeed, when the Yankees released Ruth in February 1935, they immediately gave #3 to the new right fielder George Selkirk, who wore it for seven years until he entered military service during WWII.
-Bud Metheny then wore it from 1943 to 1946, but he only last three games into the ‘46 seasons, so the number went to Eddie Bockman (who lasted four games), Roy Weatherly (two), and finally Frank Colman, a midseason pickup from the Pirates (five games).
+Bud Metheny then wore it from 1943 to 1946, but he only lasted three games into the ‘46 seasons, so the number went to Eddie Bockman (who lasted four games), Roy Weatherly (two), and finally Frank Colman, a midseason pickup from the Pirates (five games).

-It’s buried on pg.
-34, lost amid the box scores.
 It got a bigger spread the day of (“Famous ‘No. 3’ to be Retired for All Time”) but we didn't get any highlights the next day.
 Nothing on Ruth's weakened state and cancer-ridden voice.
 Two months later, Ruth died.

 So that's why we talk about Mapes when we talk about retired numbers: When he died in 1996, the fact that he shared numbers with Ruth and Mantle was the primary focus of his two-paragraph New York Times obit.
 Almost nothing else was mentioned.